cartesi/dispatcher/README.md

 Thank you for your interest in Cartesi!
 Head over to our [Contributing Guidelines](https://github.com/cartesi/dispatcher/blob/master/CONTRIBUTING.md) for instructions on how to sign our Contributors Agreement and get started with Cartesi!

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](https://github.com/cartesi/dispatcher/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Authors